stormbeard/thesis/proposal/proposal.md

 ### Weighted Random Selection Algorithms

-Part of this work will be an exploration of various weighted random selection algorithms that allow for a weighted "N choose 2" and an analysis of their behavior and performance under various workloads and conditions.
+Part of this work will require an exploration of various weighted random selection algorithms that allow for a weighted "N choose 2" and an analysis of their behavior and performance under various workloads and conditions.
 After a weight is calculated for a disk in the cluster that will store a replica, we must perform a weighted random selection on the set of potential candidate disks.
-The schemes we will explore in this work are summarized in the next section.
+The schemes I will explore in this work are summarized in the next section.

 Upon implementation of various selection algorithms, it will be necessary to perform simulations of pathological cases in weighted random selection and